 About this absolute--You will be tempted.
 Especially if you are anything like I was and stopped for fast food because it was calling you and it was so convenient and sometimes you are so hungry or thirsty.
 But I will guarantee you something, it will get easier.
 There were a few times I wanted to stop so badly.
 I was so hungry or so thirsty or so craving it, but because I had made it an absolute, I didn't.
 And you know what, I survived.
 And the next time I was tempted it was so much easier to just keep driving because I'd done it before.
 Now those temptations aren't as strong and my desire to eat there is less and less and my ability to overcome the temptation is greater.
 We really can adapt better than we think we can.
 And if I ever mess up, that's okay; I start again the next day.
 But I don't ever quit my absolutes.

 Number 2.
-Absolutely no bad stuff in the grocery cart
+Absolutely no bad stuff in the grocery cart.

 The exception--when it's someone's birthday, of course, and when John requests something that he will eat some place other than home.
 I'm not his boss or his mother so if he needs me to buy him some groceries for work or a tailgate party, I will.
 However, I'm to the point now where I refuse to buy him any diet cokes for work.
 They certainly aren't allowed in the house.
 No willpower, remember, and I'm a recovering DC addict.
 Not only that, but I’m learning how absolutely toxic that stuff is for you and I can't with good conscience knowingly let my husband drink that stuff.
 So he does it behind my back and that's fine.
 One day he'll die from it and I'll tell him I told you so.